torokmg/King-County-Housing/README.md

  ### Engineered Features
    * **yr_renovated** - changed to mean simply whether the house was renovated or not
    * **yr_built** - grouped years into 6 equal groups
-   * **zipcode_type** - grouped zipcodes into 3 catagories that were determined by the price/sqft of all the homes in each zipcode
+   * **zipcode_type** - grouped zip codes into 3 categories that were determined by the price/sqft of all the homes in each zipcode
    * **sqft_basement** - changed to mean simply whether the house has a basement or not

 ## Model Results